 The free arm is a protruding piece found on most compact sewing machines that makes it easier to work on specific circular pieces, like hems and sleeves.
 Some machines, like the SINGER Start 1304, even have removable storage areas for creating the free arm space.

-One thing you may want to have with your sewing machine is a dust cover, to keep it as clean as possible.
+One thing you may want to have with any low cost sewing machine is a dust cover, to keep it as clean as possible.
 A case is also handy for storing your machine or taking it out of the house.
 Extra bobbins and needles are also handy to have.
 A variety of sewing feet help you work on different projects, like hemming or buttons.
 Measuring tapes are necessary as well, for precise fabric measurements.
 Choose the best chair for sewing to let your back rest during long projects, and look at fabric cutting machines to ease up the process.

 The warranty on a sewing machine should cover you for any defects in parts or workmanship.
 While some models have a warranty that lasts for a year or two, four of the products we’ve reviewed here have a 25-year limited warranty, so you won’t have to worry about paying out of pocket for any unexpected issues.